Skip to content

 What round-up average is realistic?

-0.35-0.60 per transaction depending on spending patterns.
-Retail pricing often lands near 0.99 or whole units, which reduces the average.
-Use 0.50 as a defensible planning figure.
+Reported averages generally fall in the 0.35-0.60 per-transaction range, depending on spending patterns.
+Retail pricing often lands near 0.99 or whole units, which pulls the average down.
+0.50 is a commonly used illustrative planning figure when no actual data is available.

 Do cash transactions count?

-No — round-up services work only on card-based purchases.
+No — round-up programs work only on card-based purchases.
 Cash spending bypasses the mechanism.
-If you use cash for a significant portion of purchases, reduce transactions per day accordingly.
+If a significant share of purchases is in cash, reduce transactions per day accordingly to keep the projection realistic.

 Is this enough for retirement?

 Rarely on its own.
-11,000 over 10 years at 4% is helpful but not retirement-sufficient.
-Round-ups are a useful supplement to larger deliberate savings, not a replacement for them.
+Roughly 11,000 over 10 years at 4% is helpful but not retirement-sufficient for most households.
+Round-ups can supplement larger deliberate savings rather than replace them.
+A fixed automated transfer or an employer-matched retirement contribution typically moves materially larger amounts.

 Related Calculators